Faces of Death

 Faces of Death (later re-released as The Original Faces of Death) is a 1978 American mondo horror film written and directed by John Alan Schwartz, credited under the pseudonyms "Conan Le Cilaire" and "Alan Black" respectively.

-The film, shown in a documentary-like style, centers on pathologist Francis B. Gröss, played by actor Michael Carr.
-The narrator presents the viewer with a variety of footage showing different gruesome ways of dying from a variety of sources.
-Some of the most iconic scenes were faked for the film, while most of the film is pre-existing video footage of real deaths or the aftermath of death.
+The film, presented as if it were an actual documentary, centers on pathologist Francis B. Gröss, played by actor Michael Carr, who presents the viewer with footage showing different gruesome ways of dying from a variety of sources.
+Many scenes were faked for the film, but most portions include pre-existing video footage of real deaths and its aftermath.

-Faces of Death received generally negative reviews, but was a huge success at the box office, reportedly grossing over $35 million worldwide.
-It gained a cult following, was eventually deemed artistically significant to film and also spawned several sequels, the first of which, Faces of Death II, was released in 1981.
-All of the following sequels either contained less or no fake footage.
+Faces of Death received generally negative reviews, but it was a huge success at the box office, reportedly grossing over $35 million worldwide.
+It gained a cult following and spawned several sequels, the first of which, Faces of Death II, was released in 1981.